In the guide

 This guidance is for England

 Fruit and vegetables on sale at greengrocers should be marked with the true name of the food.
-Any foods that have been irradiated should be marked as such.
 Most fruit and vegetables are required by European Union (EU) grading legislation to be labelled with their class and may also need labelling with country of origin and variety.

 Required labelling should be on a notice, on the food, that is clear and conspicuous to customers.

 Food products must have a name indicated that adequately describes them.Back to top

 Food or ingredients that have been irradiated must be declared and labelled 'irradiated' or 'treated with ionising radiation'.Back to top

 Most fruit and vegetables are required by EU grading legislation to be labelled with their class and may also need labelling with country of origin and variety.
 The Horticultural Marketing Inspectorate (HMI) is responsible for the enforcement of these requirements.
 More information on traders' legal obligations can be found on the GOV.UK website.Back to top

 Country of origin or place of provenance